-Our work-horse.
-Currently our only blended wine and our only wine with significant vinification in stainless steel.
-Working within our favourite Chardonnay dominant matrix (usually in the order of 70%), we select parcels of fruit from vineyards across Tasmania to express the multiplicity of Tasmania’s terroirs and the character of the year.
-For us blending is about respecting the character of the vintage, preserving it’s individual complex identity.
+The only multi-vineyard wine and the only wine in the range with significant vinification in stainless steel.
+Working within a Chardonnay dominant matrix (usually in the order of 70%), we select parcels of fruit from vineyards across Tasmania to express the essence of Tasmanian terroirs and the character of the year.
+For these wines, blending is about respecting the character of the vintage, preserving it’s individual complex identity.
 The opposite of blending for conformity or to enforce a house style on the fruit that the vineyards have given us.

-These wines spend a minimum of six years on lees and are then further aged under cork (ideally for two years) before release.
-We disgorge the vintages when we think that they are ready and put them on the market when we judge that they are ready to drink.
-Because the wines are made to retain their freshness you can of course cellar them further but you do not have to.
-Each release is limited to 2500 individually numbered bottles plus magnums (from 2018).
-The relatively small numbers allows us to exercise strict control over the winemaking and our customers to be assured of provenance.
+Once bottled, the wines spend a minimum of six years on yeast lees and are then further aged under cork (ideally for two years) before release.
+Vintages are disgorged when we judge them to be ready and released when they are ready to drink.
+Because the wines are made to retain their freshness, you can of course cellar them further but you do not have to.
+Each release is limited to 1500 individually numbered bottles plus magnums (from 2018).
+The small numbers allows us to exercise strict control over the winemaking whilst individual bottle numbering means our customers can be assured of provenance.

 Varietal composition: 70% Chardonnay, 30% Pinot Noir